Winterlude Triathlon Instructions 2020

 The run course goes up the stairs at Hartwell Locks, then left on the pathway to Bronson Ave and back to Hartwell Locks, continues on the path to Hogs Back Rd, then Riverside Dr, then to the entrance staffed by volunteers and marked by cones.

-The ski course is two 3km loops–you go out, ski the two loops, then take the FINISH chute to the Bushtukah archway.
+The FINISH is the Bushtukah archway.
 There will be volunteers in place to help you make the right choice.

 The New Rules